 Wednesday, January 19, 2022

 The excerpts are from Klimov's Etymological dictionary of Kartvelian languages.
 The proposed age of Proto-Kartvelian divergence is 4200 years before present.
 Others proposed slightly higher ages.
-Anyway it's safe to assume that it occured in Middle Bronze Age.
+Anyway, it's safe to assume that it occurred in Bronze Age.

 Georgian was the language spoken in historic Iberia.
 Which in medieval period expanded thanks to the emergence of unified Georgian kingdom under the rule of Bagratids.

-Gamkrelidze proposed a slightly Eastern homeland but current genetic data do not support that.
-First we can't place their divergence homeland in Eastern Georgia because in Western Georgia there is no Steppe ancestry.
-While Eastern Georgia might have a lot of it in MBA.
-If a migration from East to West occured in MBA that would definitely had left traces.
+Gamkrelidze proposed a slightly Eastern homeland, but current genetic data do not support that.
+First, we can't place their divergence homeland in Eastern Georgia because in western Georgia there is no steppe ancestry, while eastern Georgia might have a substantial inflow of steppe in MBA.
+If a migration from east to west occurred in MBA or later that would definitely have left genetic traces.

 The other reason is the archaeology.
-Eastern Georgia had Kur-Araxian culture in EBA and Trialeti-Vanadzor in MBA.
-Non of this culture fits for Proto Kartvelian homeland.
+Eastern Georgia had Kur-Araxian culture in EBA and Trialeti-Vanadzor culture in MBA.
+None of this culture fits well for the Proto-Kartvelian homeland.
+Even though a Kartvelian presence can be imagined in the Kura-Araxes but the strong presence of J1 popular in Nakh-Dagestani people imposes some geographic limitations on the possible presence of Kartvelian in Kura-Araxes.

-Some believe that proto Kartvelian homeland was more southern toward Anatolia.
-But that's also is not feasible.
-Given that modern Western Georgians have excessive affinity to Eneolithic western Caucasus (CHG rich ) and less to Anatolia.
-Should an important migration from South to North have occured they would have more Anatolian ancestry than they have today.
-Which is not the case.
-Also their popular Y dna do not fit this theory.
+Some believe that proto-Kartvelian homeland was more southern toward Anatolia.
+But that's also not feasible.
+Given that modern Western Georgians have excessive affinity to Eneolithic western Caucasus (CHG rich) and less to Anatolia.
+Should an important migration from south to north occurred that would have left more Anatolian ancestry in Georgia than its present today.
+Also, their popular Y DNA do not fit this theory.

-Nevertheless this theory is not without problems.
-Because in Western Georgia there is also evidence of ancient NWC like onomastic.
+Nevertheless, this theory is not without problems.
+Because in western Georgia there is also evidence of ancient NWC like onomastic.
 Gamkrelidze mentions evidence of NWC like substrate in Svans.
-Also there are very few hydronymes with obvious Kartvelian etymology.
-One of such a Kartvelian name according Klimov is Chorokh which appears in Greek sources much later than the Akampsis/Boas names.
+Also, there are very few hydronyms with obvious Kartvelian etymology.
+One of such a Kartvelian name according Klimov is Chorokh which appears in Greek sources later than the Akampsis/Boas names.

-One solution to overcome those contradictions is to imagine that NWC related groups were initially more prevalent in coastal regions while Kartvelian were in mountain regions of Western Georgia.
-Later they expanded toward coastal regions.
-It is probably during those expansions that the term Sanni ( or Tsanni ) appears in Greek texts.
+One solution to overcome those contradictions is to imagine that NWC related groups were initially more prevalent in coastal regions while Kartvelian were in mountain regions of Western and Central Georgia.
+Later they expanded toward coastal regions, while another group formed the Iberia.

 No comments: